 Chunk allocation using a buddy allocator

-Memory is allocated from the operating system in VirtualSpaceNodes.
+s.
 When not allocating into compressed class space (blue), these will be stored in one linked list with many nodes.
-When allocating into compressed class space (orange), the list will contain precisely one VirtualSpaceNode reserving a 32-bit address space thus guaranteeing access with compressed pointers.
-Although the whole address space is reserved at once, memory is committed lazily only when being used.
+When allocating into compressed class space (orange), the list will contain precisely one VirtualSpaceNode

-Each VirtualSpaceNode will have a bitmap keeping track of which commit granules have been committed, more information on this further down.
+will have a bitmap keeping track of which commit granules have been committed, more information on this further down.

-Every VirtualSpaceNode is divided into several, in address space consecutive RootChunkAreas, currently sized 4 MiB.
-This is the max size of a memory allocation.
-A RootChunkArea is an area that can be recursively halved into smaller areas of logarithmic size, 4, 2, 1, ½, … MiB.
+is an area that can be recursively halved into smaller areas of logarithmic size, 4, 2, 1, ½, … MiB.
 These chunks can cheaply be removed or merged back using a buddy allocator scheme.
 When added back, the chunk will try to recursively merge into its neighbour buddy reducing external fragmentation.

-In the general case, the JVM will have two instances of VirtualSpaceNode lists, one with a compressed space where class data is put, and one uncompressed that is not limited by address space and used for everything not needing compressed class pointers.
+lists, one with a compressed space where class data is put, and one uncompressed that is not limited by address space and used for everything not needing compressed class pointers.

 Class loader allocation and destruction

 The JVM always allocates through a class loader.
 A JVM contains many class loaders; they are created and destroyed during the lifetime of the JVM process.
-Each class loader will allocate chunks from the two JVM-global VirtualSpaceLists.
-From these big chunks of memory, the amount of bytes needed for the current allocation will be bump allocated to the user.
-The remainder of the chunk can be bump allocated from later.
+Each class loader will allocate chunks from the two JVM-global VirtualSpaceList

 Bump allocation is used because it is tight (removes internal fragmentation) and cheap.
 Early return of memory is uncommon, which will lessen the problem of external fragmentation of bump allocation, and the buddy allocator will leave no external fragmentation when the classloader is purged.
-For the less common cases when memory is freed before class loader destruction, the memory will be placed in FreeBlocks.
+For the less common cases when memory is freed before class loader destruction, the memory will be placed in FreeBlocks

 This “free list” is implemented as a lookup table for small binned sizes, and as a tree for larger sizes.
 When the class loader is destructed, free chunks will be returned and merged back by the buddy allocator reducing fragmentation.